Leviathan941/sourepoheatmap/README.md

-SouRepoHeatmap
+Sourepo Heatmap
 ==============
 Application for building changes heat map of a source repository.

 License
 -------
-Copyright 2015 Alexey Kuzin
+Copyright (C) 2015 Alexey Kuzin

 This project is governed by the BSD New license.
 For details see the file titled LICENSE in the project root folder.